NietoDeveloper/FormEasy/README.md

 **Overview**:

-This web application allows users to create a personal profile page by inputting their Username, Mail ID, Department, Project Links, and
+This web application allows users to create a personal profile page g their Username, Mail ID, Department, Project Links, and

 **Features**: